Canadian Medical Assistance Teams: 2011 Tōhoku earthquake and tsunami, Japan

 The largest earthquake in Japan's recorded history struck offshore on March 11, and police found as many as 300 bodies in the north-eastern coastal area that bore the brunt of the tremors and ensuing tsunami.
-The earthquake struck at 2:46 p.m. local time at a depth of 10 kilometres about 125 kilometres off the eastern coast, and was followed by at least 19 powerful aftershocks.
+The earthquake struck at 2:46p.m. local time at a depth of 10 kilometres about 125 kilometres off the eastern coast, and was followed by at least 19 powerful aftershocks.

 CMAT's Rapid Assessment Team was activated, and conducted a needs assessment in the Miyagi Prefecture, around the city of Sendai to ascertain the level of devastation.
 This assessment included evaluating the destroyed infrastructure and surveying the health needs of the earthquake and tsunami affected victims in order to prepare for the potential deployment of CMAT's inflatable field hospital.

 NGO airlift support had been temporarily suspended pending the further assessment of the situation at the Fukushima Nuclear Plant.
-CMAT Directors spoke with Canadian Nuclear Officials who stated: "Standard Personal Protective Equipment (PPE: coveralls, masks, gloves) would be adequate if they had to go inside the evacuated area, but at 100+ km away, no one would have received a significant radiation dose, even at Chernoble."
-The Canadian Nuclear Official was also confident that only small amounts of radioactive material were recently released in Japan, and in a controlled manner.
+CMAT Directors consulted with Canadian Nuclear Officials who were confident that only small amounts of radioactive material were released from Fukushima Nuclear Power Plant in Japan, and in a controlled manner.

-CMAT re-deployed with medical volunteers who were trained in CBRNE (chemical, biological, radiological, nuclear and explosive) events.
-CBRNE events refer to the uncontrolled release of chemicals, biological agents or radioactive contamination into the environment or explosions that cause widespread damage.
-CMAT Team members who deployed to Japan will have been trained in CBRNE capabilities, common standards, policies and protective equipment.
-Working with guidance from experts at the Centre for Excellence in Emergency Preparedness, under Canadian Nuclear Safety Commission guidelines and using principles from the CBRNE strategy, all CMAT team members who deployed to Japan were equipped with personal protective equipment, such as dosimeters, and radiation detectors.
-Other personal protective equipment which the teams will carried included a full supply of Tyvek coveralls, nitrile gloves, protective eyewear, shoe covers and masks, generously donated by a supplier partner.

-The team made their way to Ishinomaki, a small coastal town north of Sendai in the Miyagi prefecture.
-They spent a chilly and rocky night, with several aftershocks ranging from 5.0 to 6.6 and spent the day assessing the devastated area, where search and rescue missions are still going on, and attended a briefing meeting.
-Several of the members spent time working in a recovery centre, where there were quite a few patients.